-Public Hearing, Second Reading and Final Passage of an Ordinance to Create the Landmark Community Development Authority ("CDA").
-[ROLL-CALL VOTE]
+Introduction and First Reading.
+Consideration.
+Passage on First Reading of an Ordinance to Create the Landmark Community Development Authority ("CDA").

 ISSUE: Creation of the Landmark CDA in order to provide the necessary financial backstop to ensure that the City's \$86 million investment in the Landmark Mall redevelopment is fully repaid.